 - 5) Statement of Percentages for Cost Category Assignments (refer to APPENDIX T) - 6) Statement of the average daily enrollment for the July through June school year.
-The average daily enrollment must be computed to four decimal places and computed for the July through June school year; - 7) Statement of tuition rate computation for the July through June school year; - 8) Statement of billing adjustments by school district for the July through June school year; - 9) Statement of non-allowable costs reflecting an itemized list of the non-allowable costs, by amount, for the July through June school year; - 10) Statement of Accrued Expenses and Accounts Payable; - 11) Statement of Food Service, if applicable; - 12) Statement of Interest/Dividends Investment of Tuition Funds, if applicable; - 13) Management's Determination of the Final Tuition Rate Charged; and - A statement of cash flows is optional.
+The average daily enrollment must be computed to four decimal places and computed for the July through June school year; - 7) Statement of tuition rate computation for the July through June school year; - 8) Statement of billing adjustments by school district for the July through June school year; - 9) Statement of non-allowable costs reflecting an itemized list of the non-allowable costs, by amount, for the July through June school year; - 10) Statement of Accrued Expenses and Accounts Payable; - 11) Statement of Food Service, if applicable; - 12) Statement of Interest/Dividends Investment of Tuition Funds, if applicable; - 13) Management's Determination of the Final Tuition Rate Charged; and

 In accordance with N.J.A.C.
-6A:23A-18.9(a), regardless of the fiscal year of the school, each approved private school for students with disabilities shall submit to the Commissioner audited financial statements based on the July 1 to June 30 school year which must be postmarked on or before November 1, 2010.
-Please be advised, an audit postmarked after November 1, 2010 precludes the private school from requesting a higher tentative tuition rate in accordance with N.J.A.C.
-6A:23A-18.9(h).
-Also, in accordance with N.J.A.C.
+6A:23A-18.9(a), regardless of the fiscal year of the school, each approved private school for students with disabilities shall submit to the Commissioner audited financial statements based on the July 1 to June 30 school year which must be postmarked on or before November 1, 2011.
+Please be advised, an audit postmarked after November 1, 2011 precludes the private school from requesting a higher tentative tuition rate in accordance with N.J.A.C.
 6A:23A-18.9(i) failure to comply with this section may result in the Commissioner placing the approved private school for students with disabilities on conditional approval status that precludes the school from accepting new students.